c-trimm/moment-recur/README.md

 ```

-### Fixed Measures
+### Calendar Intervals
-Fixed measures do not depend on a start date.
+Calendar Intervals do not depend on a start date.
 They define a unit of another unit.
 For instance, a day of a month, or a month of a year.
 Measurements may be singular or plural (ex: `dayOfMonth()` vs `daysOfMonth()`).

-Possible Fixed Measurements Include:
+Possible Calendar Intervals Include:
 * dayOfWeek / daysOfWeek
 * dayOfMonth / daysOfMonth
 * weekOfMonth / weeksOfMonth